Portia

 And, when alone, she choked on burning embers.

-The death is reported in five lines and not staged.
-Portia, who in 2.1 wounded her own thigh to prove her constancy, has now ended her life by swallowing burning coals — a death that in Roman cultural memory was associated with the most extreme forms of stoic suicide.
-Cassius's response — "How 'scaped I killing when I crossed you so?" — is the line Hazlitt singled out for particular force, and it works because it tells the audience how to read Brutus's apparent flatness.
-He has been suppressing the news through the entire quarrel; the suppression has been holding the scene together.
-When he finally lets the news out, Cassius's exclamation makes us understand what the suppression has cost.
-There is also a structural oddity — Brutus appears to learn of Portia's death twice, once in this exchange with Cassius and once again moments later when Messala arrives — and modern criticism has read this either as a Shakespearean revision left imperfectly stitched or as a deliberate piece of dramatic doubleness in which the public Brutus and the private Brutus must absorb the same news separately.
+The death is reported in five lines and never staged.
+Portia, who in A2S1 wounded her own thigh to prove her constancy, has now ended her life by swallowing burning coals – a death associated in Roman cultural memory with the most extreme forms of stoic suicide.
+Cassius's response, "How 'scaped I killing when I crossed you so?", is the line that tells the audience how to read Brutus's apparent flatness.
+He has been holding the news in through the entire quarrel; the suppression is what has kept the scene together.
+When he finally lets it out, Cassius's exclamation makes us feel what the suppression has cost.
+There is a structural oddity too: Brutus seems to learn of Portia's death twice, once here with Cassius and again moments later when Messala arrives.
+Some read this as a revision left imperfectly stitched; others as a deliberate doubleness, in which the private Brutus and the public Brutus must each absorb the same news separately.
 Either way, the death by fire is the play's most extreme image of marital constancy turned, by political circumstance, into self-destruction.

 "The scene between Brutus and Portia, where she endeavours to extort the secret of the conspiracy from him, is conceived in the most heroical spirit...
 Portia's breathless impatience to learn the event of the conspiracy, in the dialogue with Lucius, is full of passion."